This article explains how Lustre I/O works, and provides best practices for improving application performance.

 13) Stay at Least 10% Below Soft Quota Limit

 It is possible to reach the soft quota on your /short filesystem even when your actual disk usage is lower than the quota limit.
 Therefore, to ensure that you don't go over the quota, keep your Lustre disk usage at least 10% below the soft quota limit.

 A Lustre filesystem is a collection of smaller filesystems, known as object storage targets (OSTs), that appear as a single filesystem.
 Each OST has its own quota, and each time you write to your

 /short directory, a chunk of your overall quota (about 100 MB) is allocated to an OST to keep you from exceeding the OST's quota.
 It is this allocation — which is larger than the disk space you are actually using — that is counted against your overall quota.

 You can find out what is allocated on the OSTs by running the lfs command as follows:

 Note: The resulting output might be very long.
 Scroll to the end to see the allocated blocks.

 14) Preserve Corrupted Files for Investigation

-When you notice a corrupted file in your /nobackup directory, it is important to preserve the file to allow NCI staff to investigate the cause of corruption.
+If you notice a corrupted file on one of the Lustre filesystems, it is important to preserve the file to allow NCI staff to investigate the cause of corruption.
 To prevent the file from being accidentally overwritten or deleted by your scripts, we recommend that you rename the corrupted file using:

 Report the problem to NCI staff.
 Include: